rktjmp/hotpot.nvim/README.md

 ## Install

 Hotpot only needs you to call `require("hotpot")` *before* you attempt to require any Fennel files.
-Hotpot currently has no user configurable options, there is no `setup()` function.

-Hotpot will 🤖 automatically require itself via `hotpot/plugin/hotpot.vim` but this may occur later than you would like.
+Hotpot will automatically require itself via `hotpot/plugin/hotpot.vim` but this may occur later than you would like.

-Carl Weathers recommends using a package manager to install and update Hotpot, but manually injecting it as soon as possible, so you can use Fennel to *configure the package manager* 😙👌.
+It may be helpful to use a package manager to install and update Hotpot, but inject it manually as soon as possible, so you can use Fennel to *configure the package manager*.

 Your init.lua file may look like this: